industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![/Add_Trace_Job](graphics/Add_Trace_Job.png)

 Then, select the PLC added in previous section and write down the Job Name.
 Proceed with selecting the Organization Block (OB) determining the sampling period of Trace Job.
 The sampling period will be the same as cyclic time of selected OB type Cyclic interrup.
 In case of Tank application use in this application example, the OB `"Cyclic interrupt"` is used.
 The sampling frequency will be 10 milliseconds.
+(Explain how to add OB.
+Is it by name or address?
+Can you type OB1, or OB30?
+Too bad that browsing is not working and you need to have TIA project)

 You can also lower the sampling period by typing different integer than 1 to Samplig Frequency text box.
-For instance, 2 means that each second sample will be taken.
+For instance, 2 means that each second sample will be taken. (lowering sampling period means go faster.
+So here is increase sampling period.
+It can't be lowered.)

 ![Trace_Job_configuration](graphics/Trace_Job_configuration.png)

 The specific Number of samples can be selected to take.
 The Trace Job ends after that.
-If Perpetual Job Type type is seletected, the sampling is continuous until the trace job is turned off.
+If Perpetual Job Type is seletected, the sampling is continuous until the trace job is turned off.

 In order to choose the signal for tracing, its exact TIA Portal name should be written down into Signal text box.
 Then, the button Add Signal should be pressed.
 More signals can be also traced using one Trace Job.